 Prerequisites: ED201, PSYC206, ED430, and at least fifteen hours of Mathematics.
 Curriculum and methods in teaching Mathematics in secondary schools with an emphasis on lesson plan writing and demonstration lessons.
-Ten hours of participation in middle/high school classroom is required.
+Participation in a secondary classroom is required.
 Three hours of lecture.